V. M. Johnson

-V. M. Johnson, also known as Viola Johnson, born in 1950, is a leatherwoman, leather activist and author.
+V. M. Johnson, also known as Viola Johnson and Mama Vi, born in 1950, is a leatherwoman, leather activist and author.

 Life

-Johnson claims that when she was seventeen years old a vampire gave her some of his own blood to drink and thus she became a vampire.
+Johnson claims that when she was seventeen years old, a vampire gave her some of his own blood to drink and thus she became a vampire.

 In the early 1970s, she joined the BDSM and leather scenes.
 In 1988, she became an honorary member of Tulsa Uniform Leather Seekers Association (T.U.L.S.A).
 In 2005, she started The Carter/Johnson Library & Collection, a "collection of thousands of books, magazines, posters, art, club and event pins, newspapers, event programs and ephemera showing leather, fetish, S/M erotic history".

 She was a judge for many leather-related contests, including Ms. World Leather.

 She is on the board of governors for the Leather Hall of Fame.

 She was on the board of directors of the Leather Archives & Museum and is a member of the Lesbian Sex Mafia.
 She is married to Jill Carter.